RiskyJoint/FDReverse/docs/DECOMPILE_NOTES.md

   rate and parity settings.

 ## Parameter Offsets
 Recent scanning around lines 31k uncovered several hardcoded offsets.
-The value stored at `local_1c + 0x9d40` is repeatedly printed as an RPM reading, while the variable at `local_1c + 0x9e84` acts as a divisor when it exceeds `0x10`.
-These addresses likely correspond to the motor speed register and a scaling factor for gear ratio or field weakening.
+The value stored at `local_1c + 0x9d40` is repeatedly printed as an RPM counter.
+When `0x9e84` is greater than `0x10` the firmware multiplies this RPM value by four and divides by the `0x9e84` register.
+This strongly suggests that `0x9e84` provides a divisor used to scale the raw speed for display, likely taking the gear ratio or field-weakening into account.

 Additional offsets identified: